htnahddis/Academics_Sem5/ADSA/Introduction.md

-# Syllabus
+# Theory

 1. Experiment on Amortized Analysis.

 2. To perform and implement Hiring Problem.